 Continue reading to learn more about how we raise our pigs…

 It is our mission to bring truly ethical pasture-raised & organic-fed pork from the paddock to the tables of consumers across the Manning Valley and down to Sydney.
 We don’t take shortcuts when it comes to ethics and animal husbandry, we truly love all our animals, and we make terrible business decisions in favour of animal ethics – we always put pigs ahead of profit.
 We build connections with our customers, nurturing a nose-to-tail philosophy so that our pigs’ lives are honoured and utilised completely.

 Heritage Breed Pigs

-Our mama pigs always birth outdoors, without any confinement (no farrowing crates, sow stalls or concrete floors here!).
+Our mama pigs always birth outdoors, without any confinement (no barns, farrowing crates, sow stalls or concrete floors here!).
 We provide them with nesting material, shelter and, most importantly, a stress-free and familiar environment.
 Of course this is the ideal scenario for mama pig, allowing her freedom to move around however she needs to, but it also means the piglets have exposure to minerals in the soil immediately and eliminates the need for iron shots after birth.
-We also don’t dock tails, clip teeth, castrate males, or notch ears.
+We also don’t dock tails, clip teeth, castrate the males, or notch ears.

 Natural Weaning & Slow Breeding

-We won’t ever buy piglets from another property to raise as growers; all of the pork we sell is from our pigs born and raised on our organic-in-conversion farm, fed 100% certified organic feed, raised without antibiotics or any other chemicals, and allowed to express all their piggy instincts.
+We won’t ever buy piglets from another property to raise as growers; all of the pork we sell is from our pigs born and raised on our farm, fed 100% certified organic feed, raised without antibiotics or any other chemicals, and allowed to express all their piggy instincts.

 Certified Organic Feed